This version of CFF's Privacy Statement has been superseded; you can find the current version here.

 Information You Share Through the Site

-Our Site may create opportunities for you to share information with others through message boards, blogs, apps, etc. Please remember any information you disclose in these areas becomes public information.
+The CF Foundation or our Site may create opportunities for you to share information with others through message boards, blogs, apps, etc. Please remember any information you disclose in these areas becomes public information.
 Therefore, please exercise discretion in deciding what information to post or share.

 Information From Third Parties